-Medicanes (portmanteau of the words Mediterranean hurricanes) are rare cyclonic systems (1-3 occurrences per year) and have been proposed in several past studies to share similar dynamics with tropical cyclones (e.g. Emanuel, 2005; Fita et al. 2007).
-This similarity is mainly attributed to the visual characteristics of medicanes, i.e. a cloudless "eye" in the centre of a spiral cloud coverage (Tous and Romero 2013), but also due to cyclone phase diagrams that showed axisymmetric warm

-- 55 core structures (Cavicchia et al., 2014).
-To our knowledge the identification of all known medicane cases has been based on subjective criteria and, in particular, on the observation of cloud coverage satellite images (Tous and Romero 2013; Nastos et al., 2017).
+Medicanes (portmanteau of the words Mediterranean hurricanes) are rare cyclonic systems (one to three occurrences per year) and have been proposed in several past studies to share similar dynamics to tropical cyclones (e.g. Emanuel, 2005; Fita et al., 2007).
+This similarity is mainly attributed to the visual characteristics of medicanes, i.e. a cloudless "eye" in the centre of a spiral cloud coverage (Tous and Romero, 2013), but is also due to cyclone phase diagrams that showed axisymmetric warm-core structures (Cavicchia et al., 2014).
+To our knowledge the identification of all known medicane cases has been based on subjective criteria and, in particular, on the observation of cloud coverage satellite images (Tous and Romero, 2013; Nastos et al., 2018).
 However, the similarity of medicanes to their tropical counterparts is not clear from the perspective of atmospheric processes.
-Although deep convection and wind-induced surface heat exchanges have been shown to sustain the cyclonic circulation of several medicane cases (e.g. Miglietta et al. 2013; Dafis et al. 2018; Miglietta and Rotunno, 2019), an - 60 upper-tropospheric PV streamer or a cut-off is typically located close to medicanes (Tous and Romero, 2013; Nastos et al., 2017).
+Although deep convection and wind-induced surface heat exchanges have been shown to sustain the cyclonic circulation of several medicane cases (e.g. Miglietta et al., 2013; Dafis et al., 2018; Miglietta and Rotunno, 2019), an upper tropospheric PV streamer or a cut-off is typically located close to medicanes (Tous and Romero, 2013; Nastos et al., 2018).
 This suggests a non-negligible contribution of baroclinic forcing to medicane development.
-Indeed, several known medicane cases have been shown to develop due to the combined effect of both baroclinic and diabatic processes (Fita et al., 2006; Chaboureau et al., 2012; Carrio et al., 2017; Miglietta and Rotunno, 2019).
-Furthermore, a recent case study of a medicane showed that the axisymmetric warm core structure may be reached when there is a warm seclusion and a relatively weak cut-off system (Fita and Flaounas, 2018).
+Indeed, several known medicane cases have been shown to develop due to the combined effect of both baroclinic and diabatic processes (Fita et al., 2006; Chaboureau et al., 2012; Carrió et al., 2017; Miglietta and Rotunno, 2019).
+Furthermore, a recent case study of a medicane has shown that the axisymmetric warm-core structure may be reached when there is warm seclusion and a relatively weak cut-off system (Fita and Flaounas, 2018).
 This raises a question of the driving processes of medicanes and whether other Mediterranean cyclones, not diagnosed as medicanes, are diabatically driven by convection in their centre.

-Baroclinic instability and convection are two processes that universally affect all extratropical cyclones.
+Baroclinic instability and convection are two of the most common processes that affect the dynamics of extratropical cyclones.
 However, Mediterranean cyclones are also affected by the complex geography of the region.
-For instance, the relatively small size of 70 the Mediterranean Sea and the arid areas of North Africa have an indirect effect on cyclones by limiting their supply of water vapour (Flaounas et al., 2019).
-On the other hand, the high mountains that surround the Mediterranean basin have a direct effect on cyclones by interacting with the air flow and triggering PV banners, i.e. filaments of diabatically produced PV at the wake of mountains (Rotunno et al. 1999; Epifanio and Durran, 2002; Schar et al. 2003; Flamant et al. 2004).
-Especially when combined with the upper-tropospheric PV streamer, PV banners are suggested to reinforce cyclones (Tsidulko and Alpert, 2001; McTaggart-Cowan et al. 2010a, 2010b).
-Therefore, the uniqueness of the region adds a higher degree of

-75 complexity to the processes implicated in Mediterranean cyclone development.
+For instance, the relatively small size of the Mediterranean Sea and the arid areas of North Africa have an indirect effect on cyclones by limiting their supply of water vapour (Flaounas et al., 2019).
+On the other hand, the high mountains that surround the Mediterranean basin have a direct effect on cyclones by interacting with the airflow and triggering PV streamers of topographic origin.
+Such streamers are usually referred to as PV banners (e.g. Aebischer and Schär, 1998) and correspond to filaments of diabatically produced PV in the wake of mountains (Rotunno et al., 1999; Epifanio and Durran, 2002; Schär et al., 2003; Flamant et al., 2004).
+The potential role of such PV production in Alpine cyclogenesis, one of the most cyclogenetic areas of the Mediterranean basin, has long been suggested to be important (e.g. Bleck and Mattocks, 1984) and has recently been reviewed by Buzzi et al. (2020).
+Especially when combined with the upper tropospheric PV streamer, PV banners may even reinforce cyclones (Tsidulko and Alpert, 2001; McTaggart-Cowan et al., 2010a, b).
+Therefore, the uniqueness of the region adds a higher degree of complexity to the processes implicated in Mediterranean cyclone development.